NIRCam Time-Series APT Template

 See also: Understanding JWST Exposure Times

-Each exposure is defined as a readout pattern, number of groups per integration, and number of integrations per exposure.
+Each exposure is defined as a Readout Pattern, number of groups per integration (Groups/Int), and number of integrations per exposure (Integrations/Exp).
 The resulting total exposure time is reported.
 This readout configuration applies to both wavelength channels (short and long).

-Users should consult the Exposure Time Calculator (ETC) to achieve sufficient signal-to-noise for their science without saturating during each integration.
+Users should consult the Exposure Time Calculator (ETC) to achieve a sufficient signal-to-noise ratio for their science without saturating during each integration.
 Approximate saturation limits may be found at NIRCam Time-Series Imaging.

 Each group yields saved data.
 Each integration accumulates charge for its duration, preceded and followed by detector resets.
 Shorter integrations may prevent saturation.
 Saturated sources may be recovered (unsaturated) in earlier groups during the integration.